illwhyrin/t1ger_mechanicjob/README.md

 - I dont know if is a MenuV error or mine but if you craft, deposit money, or store items you need to close the menu and re-open to see the change (cannot be exploited because is the menu who doest update the value.)

 REMEMMBER THIS IS A WORK IN PROGRESS SO EXPECT SOME BUGS

+All the credits go to T1ger, if you are the owner please contact me and i will delete it.

+(Kids from certain framework that claim this is his work, prove it!)